(In all the measurements below: tbsp - tablespoon

 www.healthybowels.com

-or so weeks.
-As well as psyllium husks, this product contains pre- and
+the Leipicol website.
+As well as psyllium husks, this product contains

-pro-biotics, which are supposed to improve the digestion and my experience
+pre- and pro-biotics, which are supposed to improve the digestion and my

 Pulses and Legumes